Lake Osakis

 Lake Osakis is a lake in Todd and Douglas counties in west-central Minnesota.
 The town of Osakis is situated on the southwest shore of the lake.

 Name

 The lake received its English name by translation from the Ojibwe Ozaagi-zaaga'igan, meaning "the Sauk's Lake.
 The lake is supposed to have received its name due to a historical association with a small group of Sauks who, having been banished from their tribe for murder, made camp on the shores of Lake Osakis.
 According to Ojibwa oral tradition, these five Sauks were massacred by local Dakota Indians in the late 18th century.

 Description

+Osakis is a large prairie lake, with a surface area of 6270 acre and a maximum depth of 73 ft.
+Osakis is the primary source of the Sauk River, having a naturally occurring but now human-controlled outflow on the east side of the lake.
+During times of low water in Lake Osakis, or high water in the Long Prairie River, water can be diverted from the Long Prairie into Lake Osakis by a canal between the two watersheds.